Efficient Black-Box Fault Localization for System-Level Test Code Using Large Language Models: Evaluation

-Since bug-fixing commits often include unrelated changes, such as refactorings, that are not directly tied to the root cause of the failure~\cite{DBLP:conf/msr/BagheriH22}, our automated diff-based approach may overestimate the faulty locations.
+Since bug-fixing commits often include unrelated changes, such as refactorings, that are not directly tied to the root cause of the failure\cite{DBLP:conf/msr/BagheriH22}, our automated diff-based approach may overestimate the faulty locations.
 To mitigate this, we further employ a semi-automated refinement process.
-We begin by identifying outliers, defined as test cases where the ratio of faulty lines of code exceeds \(mean + 3 * \sigma\), based on the \emph{3-\(\sigma\) rule}~\cite{pukelsheim1994}.
+We begin by identifying outliers, defined as test cases where the ratio of faulty lines of code \newannotate{C1.4}(i.e., the number of faulty lines divided by the total number of lines per test case)exceeds \(mean + 3 * \sigma\), based on the \emph{3-\(\sigma\) rule}\cite{pukelsheim1994}.
 Here, \(\sigma\) represents the standard deviation, and \(mean\) is the average faulty line ratio across all test cases.
 We then manually inspect this small set of outliers using expert knowledge to confirm the true fault locations.
 If a test case exercises only refactoring changes, it is excluded from our dataset.
 Otherwise, we retain the test case and update its ground truth solely based on the manually verified faulty lines.
 Our benchmark, consisting of 785 test cases, is the result of applying this refinement process.
-Specifically, we initially identified 19 outliers from an original set of 794 test cases, each exhibiting a line change ratio exceeding 52\% (i.e., the \(mean + 3 * \sigma\) threshold for our dataset).
-Manual inspection confirmed that nine of these outliers involved only refactoring changes and were thus excluded.
-The remaining 10 were retained with updated fault labels based on manual analysis.
-These updates added only a few newly identified faulty lines (ranging from 0 to 3 per case) while removing an average of 59 incorrectly flagged faulty lines.
-Note that manual inspection of all test cases would be prohibitively labor-intensive.
-Therefore, we limited our manual inspection to the much smaller, automatically identified set of outliers, which are more likely to include changes unrelated to the actual failure. ~\autoref{table::benchmark} also presents the ratio of faulty elements to the total number of elements at various levels of granularity.
-On average, 24.5\% of functions, 9.5\% of blocks, and 3.2\% of lines in our benchmark are faulty.
+Specifically, the \(mean + 3 * \sigma\) threshold computed for our dataset is 52\%, leading to the identification of 19 outliers from an original set of 794 test cases (i.e., those exhibiting a line-change ratio exceeding 52\%).Note that computing the threshold in this manner follows standard statistical practice in the literature for identifying outliers\cite{6520712, https://doi.org/10.1155/2021/1899225}.